coralogix/coralogix-aws-shipper/README.md

 ## Overview

-Our newest AWS integration offers the most seamless way to link up with Coralogix.
-Using a predefined Lambda function, you can send your AWS logs and events to your Coralogix subscription for in-depth analysis, monitoring, and troubleshooting.

 This integration guide focuses on connecting your AWS environment and Coralogix using AWS Lambda functions.
 To complete this integration, you may either use the Coralogix platform UI, CloudFormation templates from AWS, AWS SAM applications, or a dedicated Terraform module from our [GitHub repository](https://github.com/coralogix/terraform-coralogix-aws/tree/master/modules/coralogix-aws-shipper).

-The `coralogix-aws-shipper` is written in Rust.
-It is designed with a focus on optimizing memory safety and runtime performance.
-Rust improves control over system resources without sacrificing safety.
-As a result, your integration is more resource-efficient.

 We will show you how to complete our predefined Lambda function template to simplify the integration.
 Your task will be to provide specific configuration parameters, based on the service that you wish to connect.
 The reference list for these parameters is provided below.